tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/Activities/04-Stu_Use_Case_Study/README.md

 ## Hint

-* Think big, it's okay to point out socioeconomic features, not just technical ones.
+* Think big, it's OK to point out socioeconomic features, not just technical ones.

 * Try to imagine the implications of these technologies on society.